hellopablo/frame-player/README.md

 ### Compiling the JS

 I use Grunt to compile everything.
-Firstly, install `grunt-cli` globally.
-It's recommended to run the grunt client on a per-project basis, so if you have it installed globally, remove it.
+Firstly, install `grunt-cli` tool globally.
+It's recommended to run the grunt client on a per-project basis.

     npm install -g grunt-cli

-Install the dev dependancies
+Install the dev dependancies in your project:

-    npm install
+    npm install --dev

-Calling `grunt` in the project root will start the watcher causing changes to the JS to be compiled automatically.
+The following Grunt task is available for compiling the JS:

+    grunt build

+If you want to watch for changes in `src/*.js` files then simply call Grunt with no arguments:

     grunt